Qualified immunity: Through litigation

-On March 1, 2018, the Cato Institute launched a strategic campaign to challenge the doctrine of qualified immunity, centered on "a series of targeted amicus briefs urging the Supreme Court to reverse its precedents and eliminate the doctrine outright".
-By January 2020, this campaign had garnered the support of a cross-ideological spectrum of public interest organizations, including the ACLU, the Alliance Defending Freedom, the Institute for Justice, the NAACP Legal Defense Fund, and the Second Amendment Foundation.
+Numerous public interest organizations litigate in the courts of law to restrict or eliminate qualified immunity.
+Among them are the Institute for Justice, Second Amendment Foundation, Alliance Defending Freedom, NAACP Legal Defense Fund, the MacArthur Justice Center, the ACLU, Rights Behind Bars, and the Institute for Constitutional Advocacy and Protection.
+These organizations work is often supported by amici from other public interest organizations including the Cato Institute, Law Enforcement Action Partnership and Restore the Fourth.

 In August 2018, Circuit Judge Don Willett concurred dubitante when the United States Court of Appeals for the Fifth Circuit found that the Texas Medical Board was entitled to qualified immunity for an unconstitutional warrantless search it made of a doctor's patient records.
 Willett called for "thoughtful reappraisal" of the "'clearly established law' prong of qualified-immunity analysis", citing a tendency for many courts to grant immunity based on no clear precedent, while avoiding the question of whether a Constitutional violation has occurred.
 Hence, those courts do not establish new law, so "[w]rongs are not righted, and wrongdoers are not reproached."
 He wrote:

 In 2020, there were several cases awaiting a Supreme Court decision involving qualified immunity.
 However, on June 15, 2020, the Supreme Court declined to hear cases involving revisiting qualified immunity.
-This was until November 2, 2020, when the Supreme Court ruled in a 7-1 per curiam decision that the 5th Circuit erred in granting two prison guards qualified immunity despite severe abuses.
-Erwin Chemerinsky of the UC Berkely School of Law calls this "a rare civil rights victory on qualified immunity."
+This was until November 2, 2020, when the Supreme Court ruled in a 7–1 per curiam decision that the 5th Circuit erred in granting two prison guards qualified immunity despite severe abuses.
+Erwin Chemerinsky of the UC Berkeley School of Law calls this "a rare civil rights victory on qualified immunity".